-The Office provides a range of training sessions and professional development sessions for staff.
+The Office also provides continual learning for staff through a range of training sessions and continuous professional development sessions.
 Where appropriate the sessions use the expertise of senior staff of the Office to deliver the material.
 To supplement this in-house development, staff are encouraged to attend external training, conferences and seminars to improve their skills and knowledge in areas relevant to their work.
 These opportunities are facilitated through development plans as part of staff annual performance reviews and the continual learning assists with positioning the Office as an employer of choice.